samchopra2003/CA-Simulator/readme.md

 The core of this project is built upon the foundation of evolutionary algorithms, which use the phenomena of evolution to solve optimization problems.
 They have been used in the past for a multitude of applications, ranging from machine learning, agriculture, finance, research to art.
+One of the most popular evolutionary algorithms is known as Neuroevolution of Augmenting Topologies (NEAT) [2], and this project has taken great inspiration from it.
+In contrast to artificial neural networks (ANN), which generally have a fixed network topology during both training and inference (inference might leave certain layers out like dropout), NEAT's network topology changes and evolves.
+It may start out as a simple few neuron network with minimal connections, but at the end of the training stage, it may be many layers deep with a significant number of synaptic connections.
+This is the beauty of such evolutionary algorithms, instead of fixing our network topology, we optimize both the network architecture and its parameters, the weights and biases.
+NEAT, in particular, has been shown to be incredibly effective for all sort of complex control tasks, like Pole Balancing.

 There are four main steps to an evolutionary
 algorithm:

 1. Generate the **initial population** of organisms randomly.